ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 }
 ```

 There could be other sources with these properties, therefore, RxJava 2 uses the `io.reactivex.internal.fusion.ScalarCallable` and `java.util.Callable` interfaces to indicate a source is a constant or sequentially computable.
-When a source `Flowable` or `Observable` is marked with one of these interfaces, many fusion enabled operators will perform special actions to avoid the overhead of a normal and general source.
+When a source `Flowable` or `Observable` is marked with one of these interfaces, many fusion-enabled operators will perform special actions to avoid the overhead of a normal and general source.

 We use Java's own and preexisting `java.util.Callable` interface to indicate a synchronously computable source.
 The `ScalarCallable` is an extension to this interface by which it suppresses the `throws Exception` of `Callable.call()`: